Liberty Bell

 December 2017 – March 2018

-A centerpiece of the Benjamin Franklin Parkway centennial, four fiberglass domes glowed nightly with Jennifer Steinkamp’s dream-like animated video projections, inspired by Benjamin Franklin’s electrical research and the nearby Parkway institutions.
+A centerpiece of the Benjamin Franklin Parkway centennial, four fiberglass domes glowed nightly with Jennifer Steinkamp’s dream-like animated video projections, inspired by Benjamin Franklin’s research and evoking the art and science explorations represented by the Parkway institutions.

 Cai Guo-Qiang